Pre-registration rules

 You must also meet these registration requirements:

-• be a resident of Montana and of the county in which you want to vote for at least 30 days before the next election
+• be a resident of Montana for 30 days before Election Day

-• not be in a penal institution for a felony conviction
+• not be a convicted felon serving a sentence in a penal institution

-• not currently be determined by a court to be of unsound mind
+• not have been judged in a court of law to be of unsound mind

 Nebraska pre-registration rules